TheELNConsortium/TheELNFileFormat/SPECIFICATION.md

 For instance, a "comment" on an experiment will exist as a `@type: Comment` node at the root node, and be referenced through its `@id` in the `comment` part of the experiment's node.
 See "Example Dataset with Comment" example below.

+### Specific fields

+* `contentSize`: this term is loosely defined by Schema.org.
+In a .eln it is a string with the number of bytes.
+See "Example File" section below.
+It contains no units.

 #### Example Dataset

 ```json